-When I asked you for 2020 blog post ideas, this question came back from various readers (who are mostly small business owners):
+When I asked you for 2020 blog post ideas, this question came back from various readers (who are primarily small business owners):

 “Why is it so hard to find good employees?”

 Sad.
 But I wasn’t shocked.